It is by no means exhaustive, as there are many, many wonderful people – famous and not-so-famous – that call the Peach State “home.”

-I hope you’ll take a look at our Ultimate Guide to Homeschooling in Georgia, and if you’d like, feel free to sign up here and get the whole thing FREE in PDF form…for your reference…for your records…for your use!
+I hope you’ll take a look at our Ultimate Guide to Homeschooling in Georgia, and if you’d like, feel free to sign up here and get immediate access to the set…for your reference…for your records…for your use!

 Note: Links here go to websites that will give a much more in-depth study of the people listed here.
 Because of the fluid nature of the web, if you are using this page with children, I always suggest that, as a parent, you preview all links beforehand.